-The Verdict: The Citi Simplicity® Card - No Late Fees Ever is a very good 0% credit card for people with good credit.
+The Verdict: The Citi Simplicity® Card - No Late Fees Ever is a very good 0% credit card for people with excellent credit.
 Citi Simplicity offers intro rates of 0% for 18 months on balance transfers, 0% for 18 months on new purchases and has a $0 annual fee.
 The interest-free period that the Simplicity Card provides for balance transfers is five months longer than average.
 That gives you plenty of time to pay off credit card debt without it getting more and more expensive along the way.

 Finally, it’s important to note what Citi Simplicity most is not: a rewards card.
 It does not offer points, miles or cash back on purchases, so you shouldn’t use it to buy things you can pay for in full by the due date.
 We therefore recommend it as part of an Island Approach to credit-card use.